FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0/index.md

 ### **Lab Registration**

-To begin, enter your email address and click Check-in.
-Leave everything else as is.
+To begin, enter your email address and customer name, and click Check-in.

 {{< figure src="registration.png" >}}